lzyuan168/ML701_project/README.md

 ### Dataset Preparation

-The official repository for the covid19 fake news dataset can be found at [Constraint workshop](https://competitions.codalab.org/competitions/26655).
+The official repository for the COVID-19 Fake News dataset can be found at [Constraint workshop](https://competitions.codalab.org/competitions/26655).
 This dataset is also being reference by the paper [Infodemic: COVID-19 Fake News Dataset](https://arxiv.org/abs/2011.03327)

 Alternatively, you may also download the dataset directly from the [Google Docs](https://drive.google.com/drive/folders/1MhHkcRs6uMWYbg1jECuTeUmq-C0tXa9z?usp=sharing) page to avoid signing up for the above competition.